-ROO has produced more than 4.5 bn barrels of oil in 10 years – providing the state of Iraq with around $350 billion of revenue.
+Today, Rumaila is the second-largest producing oilfield in the world and is Iraq’s greatest source of revenue.
+Under ROO, the field has produced more than 5 billion barrels of oil in 11 years – providing the state of Iraq with around $350 billion of revenue.

-In June 2010, Rumaila’s daily average oil production rate was 1.066 million barrels per day (bpd) and falling.
-Under ROO’s stewardship, Rumaila’s production by June 2020 stood at 1.47 million bpd and rising: an increase close to 40%.
+In December 2009, Rumaila’s daily average oil production rate was 1.066 million barrels per day (bpd) and falling.
+After 10 years of ROO’s stewardship, Rumaila’s production by June 2020 stood at 1.47 million bpd: an increase close to 40%.

-This has been achieved in the face of what would otherwise be a steadily declining field, due to declining reservoir pressure and increased water cut (the ratio of water produced, compared to the volume of total liquids produced), coupled with recoverable oil proving harder to reach.
+This has been achieved in the face of what would otherwise be an oilfield with a production rate in steady decline, due to low or decreasing pressures rates in reservoirs, increasing volumes of water mixed with the oil, and recoverable oil becoming harder to reach.